quantifind/Sumac/README.md

       }
     }

+Now MyApp has two arguments, "name" and "count".
+You can run it like:

+    java -cp <path>/<to>/<compiled>/<code> MyApp --name foobar --count 17

 ### ArgApp and ArgMain

 You don't even have to call parse() yourself.
 The arguments are automatically parsed for you